entando/entando-QE/Selenium_APPBUILDER/README.md

 • Set the landing page
 1) Open the class DTLoginPage in the package `org.entando.selenium.pages`
 2) Find the class constructor method
-3) Change the parameter of driver.get("http://appbuilder.landing.page/")
+3) Change the parameter of driver.get("http://localhost:8080/myApp/") to whatever suits your needs.
-Now it set to "http://appbuilder.serv.run/" (the our online AppBuilder) You can use your local AppBuilder and the parameter to be set will be similar to "http://localhost:8080/myApp/"

 • Set headless mode (a solution to run tests without opening the browser)
 1) Open the class AppConfig in the package `org.entando.selenium.utils`